thatoneanimeguy-asian/fbla-1/content/sports/_index.md

 <div style="display: flex; align-items: center;"
 <img src="images/Softballforwebsite.jpg" alt="Description" style="width: 150px; margin-right: 10px;">
-<p>Girls can join this softball team, while socializing and having fun with teammates.</p>
+<p> BMS has a great girls softball team they have practices and games that are fun and intense.</p>
 </div>